juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 Now our goal is to implement this function, we can have some insights from the data, for example you can see that a high CPU speed appears to increase the total price of the computer, the memory ram also seems to be an important factor for the price.

-So we could write some aproximation based on this insight:
+So we could write some code based on this insight:

 ```
 function int CalculatePrice(int cpuSpeed,int ram,int cache, int flops, int reads, int writes){

     var cpuSpeedFactor = 9;
     var ramFactor = 8;